 Why should I use it?

 - Modularity: Break your application into manageable pieces, making it easier to maintain and evolve.

 - Dynamic Updates: Update or replace modules (known as bundles) in a running system without a JVM restart.

 - Service-Oriented: Promotes a service-oriented architecture where components communicate through well-defined interfaces.

 - Isolated Classloaders: Each OSGi bundle operates with its own classloader, ensuring that module dependencies are cleanly separated and preventing unintended interference between bundles.

-If you are developer that is new to OSGi and want to start by writing code then OSGi enRoute is the place for you.
+If you are developer and want to start by writing code then here are some tutorials to help you.

 OSGi enRoute is a project that provides a quick start for developers new to OSGi.
 Offering simple steps for you to get results fast it allows you to see how easy it can be to create stand-alone OSGi applications.
 The objective of enRoute is to give you a solid understanding of the basics of OSGi and provide an onramp for you to build modern, modular, maintainable software applications and systems.